-• Never place a mechanical seal into service after it has been used without replacing or relapsing stationary seat and washer faces.

-Place "O" rings (50) around seal glands and slide seal glands onto ends of shaft.

-- 4. Double Seal - a.
-Place one seal seat in collar.
-The other fits into seal gland (31).
+- Never place a mechanical seal into service after it has been used without replacing or relaping stationary seat and washer faces. - e.
+Place "O"rings around the seal glands and slide seal glands onto the ends of the shaft. - 7.
+Double Seal - a.
+Place one seal seat in collar, the other one fits into seal gland (31).
 These parts are set into their cavities in the same manner as they are with a single seal. - b.
-Place "O" rings around collars and put the collars with stationary seats facing away from impeller on ends of shaft.
-Slide flexible bellows, washers, and springs on shaft in the order shown in Figure 1, for each half of double seal assembly (456). - b.
-Place 'O" rings (50) around the seal glands (31) and slide seal glands onto ends of the shaft with stationary seats facing impeller. - 5.
-Place slinger (126) onto outboard end of shaft (4). - Press grease seal (159A) into bearing cartridge (A159).
-Place outboard double row ball bearing (168) in bearing cartridge and press parts onto outboard end shaft.
+Place "O" rings around collars and put the collars with stationary seats facing away from impeller on ends of the shaft, then slide flexible bellows, washers, and springs on the shaft (4), for each half of double seal assembly (456). - c.
+Place "O" rings around the seal glands (31) and slide seat glands onto ends of the shaft with stationary seats facing impeller. - 8.
+Place slinger (126) onto outboard end of the shaft. - 9.
+Press grease seal (159A) into bearing cartridge (A158).
+On 6B and 7 Power Frames replace snap ring (161) on inboard side of bearing.
+Place outboard double row ball bearing (168) in bearing cartridge and press these parts onto outboard end of the shaft.
 Snap retainer ring (161) in place to secure outboard bearing.
-Place gasket (34) and cartridge cap (B158) in position and secure it with capscrews.

-- Both grease zerk holes in bearing cartridges and Pipe plug holes in cartridge caps must be facing in opposite directions when assembled. - Protector (118) can be placed in cartridge cap or if unit has tandem shaft press a grease seal into cartridge cap and slide a slinger onto shaft. - 8.
-Place slinger (126) in inboard end of shaft. - 9.
-Press grease seal (159A) into bearing cartridge (A159).
+Place gasket (B20) and cartridge cap (6) in position and secure with capscrews. - 10.
+Protector (118) can be placed in the cartridge cap or if unit has a tandem shaft,

-Place inboard ball bearing (163) in bearing cartridge and press this assembly onto inboard end of shaft.

-- 10. Press grease seal (D159A) into cartridge cap (D159).
-Position gasket and cartridge cap against bearing cartridge and secure it in place with capscrews (41).
-Be sure to align grease zerk holes and pipe plug hole on opposite sides. - Place slinger (126)onto shaft.
+- press grease seal into cartridge cap and slide a slinger onto shaft. - 11.
+Place slinger (126) on inboard end of the shaft. - 12.
+Press grease seal (D159A) into bearing cartridge (B158).
+Place the inboard ball bearing (163) in the bearing cartridge and press this assembly onto inboard end of the shaft. - 13.
+Press grease seal D159A) into cartridge cap (6).
+Position gasket (B20) and cartridge cap against bearing cartridge and secure it in place with capscrews.
+Be sure to align grease zerk hole and pipe plug hole to the front. - 14.
+Place slinger (126) onto shaft.
 Place grease zerks in bearing cartridges and pipe plugs in bearing caps.
-If pump is oil lubricated, Model 1920 only, breather tubes are placed in each bearing cartridge.
-Oilers with nipples and elbows are placed in cartridge caps. - 12.
-Slide casing wearing rings (16) over impeller hub or optional wearing rings (10) and set rotating element into casing half (2).
-Make certain that drill holes in bottom surface of casing wearing rings are located over pins.
-The drill hole in casing bushing (39) is over pin previously set in casing half (2).
+If pump is oil lubricated, breather tubes are placed in bearing cartridges and oilers with nipples and elbows are placed in cartridge caps. - 15.
+Slide casing wearing rings (16) over impeller wearing rings (17) and set rotating element into casing halve (2).
+Make certain the holes that are drilled in bottom surface of casing wearing rings locate over pins previously set in casing halve (2).
+Grease zerks or breather tube should face outward. - 16.
+Install key (272) in motor end of shaft (4).
+Check positioning and alignment of packing rings or seal components and install swing bolts and split gland halves (19) if the pump has packing.
+Place in position clamps, washers, and nuts securing loosely in place.
+Swing bolts are set over pins on 4 x 5 x 10 or smaller pumps.
+On larger pumps swing bolts are held in place by capscrews after casing halve (2) is in position.